-On this page you can follow the progress of our accumulation of a hundred million (100,000,000) benzar guru mantras as recited by participants around the world, or visit the Khandro.Net Facebook page where the total is updated at least once a month.
+The original objective of a hundred million (100,000,000) benzar guru mantras as recited by participants around the world more than doubled.
+See also, the Khandro.Net Facebook page where the final total has also been published.
 Ohm Ah Hoong, Benzar Guru Pehma Siddhi, Hoong!